Love Story (1970 film): Television broadcast

+Reception

 Box office

-The film was an instant box office smash.
-It opened in two theatres in New York City, Loew's State I and Tower East, grossing $128,022 in its first week.
-It expanded into another 166 theatres on Christmas Day and grossed a record $2,463,916 for the weekend, becoming the number-one film in the United States.
+Love Story was an instant box-office smash.
+It opened in two theaters in New York City, Loew's State I and Tower East, grossing $128,022 in its first week.
+It expanded into another 166 theaters on Christmas Day and grossed a record $2,463,916 for the weekend, becoming the number-one film in the United States.
 It also grossed a record $5,007,706 for the week and grossed $2,493,167 the following weekend.
-It remained number one at the US box office for the next 4 weeks before finishing second behind The Owl and the Pussycat for one week and then returning to the top of the box office for another six weeks.
-It went into general release in the United States on June 23, 1971 expanding into an additional 143 theatres in New York, Los Angeles, Chicago, Detroit and St Louis, grossing $1,660,761 in five days and returned to number one at the US box office for another 3 weeks, for a total of 15 weeks at number one.
-It was the sixth highest-grossing film of all time in U.S and Canada with a gross of $106,397,186.
+It remained number one at the US box office for the next four weeks, before finishing second behind The Owl and the Pussycat for one week and then returning to the top of the box office for another six weeks.

+It went into general release in the United States on June 23, 1971, expanding into an additional 143 theaters in New York, Los Angeles, Chicago, Detroit and St. Louis, grossing $1,660,761 in five days and returned to number one at the US box office for another 3 weeks, for a total of 15 weeks at number one.
+It was the sixth highest-grossing film of all time in U.S. and Canada with a gross of $106,397,186.

 Adjusted for inflation, the film remains one of the top 50 domestic grosses of all time.
-It grossed an additional $67 million in international film markets for a worldwide total of $173.4 million.
+It grossed an additional $67 million in international film markets for a worldwide total of $173.4 million ($1.3 billion in 2023 dollars).